Bulkamid is a minimally invasive and long-lasting treatment option for bladder leaks caused by stress urinary incontinence (SUI).

-Bulkamid is a non-particulate, non-resorbable homogenous hydrogel which consists of 97.5% water and 2.5% polyacrylamide
+A urethral bulking agent for the treatment of female stress urinary incontinence.
+Bulkamid is a non-particulate, non-resorbable homogenous hydrogel which consists of 97.5% water and 2.5% polyacrylamide.

 PATIENT FAQs